 Don’t let it happen to you.

-With a bit of research and proper planning, you can be confident that it won’t.
+Bookmark Consumer Rescue’s ultimate guide to planning and taking a cruise.
+With a bit of research and proper planning, you can be confident that you’ll avoid making a costly and emotional mistake that will ruin your next maritime adventure.
 (Michelle Couch-Friedman, Consumer Rescue)